 Course of Study

 This is a two-year full-time program.
 Students in the Experimental track complete a 6 credit, thesis-like, Plan B Research Project, which involves conducting an empirical research project or meta-analysis under the direction of a faculty advisor.
 The project must be designed and conducted by the individual student; the topic, however, may be based upon the research program of the faculty advisor.
 Most students are involved in multiple research projects with faculty.

-The Director of Graduate Studies (DGS) for the MAPS program advises newly admitted students during their first semester in the program.
-Students are assigned to a faculty advisor within their own track by the end of the first semester.
+The Director of Graduate Studies (DGS) for the MAPS program provides general advising to newly admitted students during transition into the program.
+Students are assigned a faculty advisor within their own track within a few weeks of the start of their first semester.

 Please view the Experimental track curriculum tab to learn more about the courses students in this track will take.

 To maintain good standing in the program, students must maintain a GPA of 3.0 or better, earn a grade of B or better in each course, and not have more than 8 credits (or two courses) with an incomplete for longer than two semesters

 5052 Advanced Statistics 1 (3)